kmissoumi/workshop-sauce-orchestrate/README.md

     - Execute all the commands.
     - Explain your answers.
     - Describe your thought process.
+    - All the notes are in this file as HTML comments <!-- see -->
+    - Send feedback! <!-- please, thank you! >
   - Supplement this workshop with [The Missing Semester](https://missing.csail.mit.edu/).

 <br>